jodersky/scala-argparse/README.md

 - Read configuration from the environment. *This encourages separation of config from code, as described in "the 12 factor app" https://12factor.net/config.*

-- Embrace system standards and conventions. *It is assumed that the application is run as a first-class executable.
-All config is read from command line arguments and environment variables provided by the OS.
-We don't rely on JVM-only features such as system properties or config files in resource loaders.*

 ## Example

 ```scala